 The extend model offers companies more capabilities in using a contact center within Teams and uses the Teams phone system for all contact center calls.
 This integration model uses the Teams client platform, Teams Graph APIs and cloud communications APIs to enable contact center organizations to use Teams for internal and external communication, as well as to design workflows.

-Some of the features of this integration include the following:
+The features of this integration include the following:

-- integrated chat and collaboration experiences;
+- Integrated chat and collaboration experiences.

 - Teams-based app for agent experiences on web and mobile.

 In this integration model, Microsoft enables service providers to create an Azure-based voice app using the Teams calling infrastructure and client platform.
 This provides a more in-depth integration through the Microsoft Teams SDK, which enables third-party integrators or software development firms to build end-to-end communication and a contact center tool that uses key Teams functionality within itself.
 The features of the power model for a Teams-contact center integration include the following: